Protocol upgrade · Architecture dossier

 Aliases, agents, devices, and key-held identity records.

-- Solidity / Vyper
+Ethereum-compatible contract lane- Solidity / Vyper contracts

-- Rust / C BPF programs
+High-throughput program lane- Rust / C BPF programs

 - Account model and PDAs